Quasiprobabilities in quantum thermodynamics and many-body systems: Quasiprobabilities

 \subsection{No-go theorem for sequential outcomes statistics}

-Previously, we have outlined that a procedure based on sequential measurements fails in recovering the marginal distribution of the pairs $(o_{s_1},o_{s_2})$ with respect to the measurement outcomes $o_{s_{1}}$ of $\mathcal{O}_{1}(t_1)$.
+Previously, we have outlined that a procedure based on sequential measurements fails in recovering the marginal distribution $p_{s_2}(t_2)$ from the joint TPM distribution $p(s_1,s_2)$ of the pairs $(o_{s_1},o_{s_2})$ with respect to the measurement outcomes $o_{s_{1}}$ of $\mathcal{O}_{1}(t_1)$, see Eq.~\eqref{eq:margs1} and the related discussion.
 This directly violates the no-signaling in time condition Eq.~\eqref{eq:no_signaling_in_time}, and establishes that the measurement procedure is invasive.
 The origin of such violation lies in the fact that at least one of the commutators $[\rho,\Pi_{s_1}(t_1)]$ and $[\Pi_{s_1}(t_1),\Pi_{s_2}^{H}(t_2)]$ is different from zero.

 This conclusion is related to a deeper statement summarised by the \emph{no-go theorem} reported in Ref.~\cite{LostaglioQuantum2023}, which is less restrictive than the formulation firstly proven in Ref.~\cite{PerarnauLlobetPRL2017}.
 The no-go theorem states that the following three properties cannot be valid simultaneously for any initial density operator $\rho$ \emph{if and only if} $[\Pi_{s_1}(t_1),\Pi_{s_2}^{H}(t_2)] \neq 0$ for some pair $(o_{s_1},o_{s_2})$: \begin{enumerate} \item[i)] The probability distribution of the pairs $(o_{s_1},o_{s_2})$, defined by the generic joint probabilities $d(s_1,s_2)$ in the time interval $[t_1,t_2]$, obeys the Kolmogorov's axioms of the classical theory of probability. \item[ii)] The joint probabilities $d(s_1,s_2)$ lead to \emph{unperturbed marginals}: